api3dao/vitepress-docs/docs/guides/qrng/roulette-guide/index.md

   }
 ```

-`betOneThird()` is a payable function allows a user to place a bet on one of
-three sections of the roulette table (1st, 2nd, or 3rd).
-The bet pays out 3:1 if
+`checkIfNumberWon()` is called internally to determine whether a user has won a
+bet on a single number, after the roulette wheel has been spun and the random
+result has been obtained.

+If the roulette spin resulted in a number that does not match the user's bet,
-the section bet on is correct after the spin.
+then the user loses the bet and the bet amount is split between the
+`sponsorWallet` (10%), the deployer wallet (2%) and the house (88%).

+### Betting on a Dozen

 ```solidity
   function betOneThird(uint256 _oneThirdBet) external payable returns (uint256) {